ZEN-universe/ZEN-garden/docs/files/tutorial/03_add_technologies_carrier.rst

        ``CH`` to 2 Euro/ton in a the ``price_import.csv`` file.
     i.
 Finally, add the new technology ``wood_mill`` to the ``set_conversion_technologies`` in ``system.json`` and run the model.
 If you get any unit errors, check that all units are consistently changed.
     j.
-How much wood is consumed in CH in 2023?
+How much wood is consumed in both CH and DE in 2023?

        `Solution: 6.13 Mtons of wood`
     k.
-What share of the electricity consumption in DE is used for the wood mill in 2023?
+What share of the electricity consumption in both CH and DE is used for the wood mill in 2023?

        `Solution: 40.11 % (3.06 TWh for wood mill / 7.64 TWh total electricity consumption)`